VikashPatra/Find-Movies/README.md

 # Find Movies
 It is a movie website with front-end only.
-I designed it as a part of my HCI (human-computer interaction) project.
-It is available in both dark & light mode.